The Importance of Child Car Seats

 - Toddlers who are in the appropriate car seat for their height and weight have a 54% decrease in their risk of death.

 - Children between the ages of 4 to 8 that are in the correct booster seat reduce their risk of injury by 45%.

-- Children over 8 years and through adulthood who use seatbelts have a 50% reduction in their risk for death and injury.
+- Children over eight years and through adulthood who use seatbelts have a 50% reduction in their risk for death and injury.

 The amount of risk involved with not using a car seat, or properly restraining your child based on his or her age, weight, and height shows just how important it is to use a car seat.
-In 2012 alone, 31% of all children under 8 years old who died as a result of a car crash were not in a car seat, or were completely unrestrained.
+In 2012 alone, 31% of all children under eight years old who died as a result of a car crash were not in a car seat or were utterly unrestrained.
 In most cases, these deaths could have been prevented.

 Car Seats and Infants